openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 To uninstall EMU go to “Programs and Features” under Windows Control Panel, select “EQUELLA Metadata Utility” and click “Uninstall”.

-## Connecting to EQUELLA
+## Connecting to openEQUELLA
-To connect EMU to an EQUELLA institution use the Connection tab.
+To connect EMU to an openEQUELLA institution use the Connection tab.

 * Institution URL - This takes the form of: http://<server_address>/<institution_short_name>
-An example might be: http://repository.mycollege.edu/live If your EQUELLA institution has a URL that has no virtual folder on the end then it may simply require a domain for example: http://repository.mycollege.edu
+An example might be: http://repository.mycollege.edu/live If your openEQUELLA institution has a URL that has no virtual folder on the end then it may simply require a domain for example: http://repository.mycollege.edu
-You can easily test an EQUELLA institution URL (and the availability of EQUELLA) by entering it into a web browser.
-If correct it will return the EQUELLA login page.
+You can easily test an openEQUELLA institution URL (and the availability of openEQUELLA) by entering it into a web browser.
+If correct it will return the openEQUELLA login page.

-* Login Mode - EMU can be connected to EQUELLA with either a username and password or a username and Shared Secret.
-Use the radio buttons on the Connection tab to select either: A. EQUELLA User or B. Shared Secret
+* Login Mode - EMU can be connected to openEQUELLA with either a username and password or a username and Shared Secret.
+Use the radio buttons on the Connection tab to select either: A. openEQUELLA User or B. Shared Secret

-* Username (EQUELLA User) - This should be a user in EQUELLA that has the DISCOVER_ITEM and VIEW_ITEM privileges on the items that will be searched for.
+* Username (openEQUELLA User) - This should be a user in openEQUELLA that has the DISCOVER_ITEM and VIEW_ITEM privileges on the items that will be searched for.
 The user should have the EDIT_ITEM privilege for items that will be edited or bulk updated.

 * Password - The password of the above user

-* Username (Shared Secret) - This should be a user in EQUELLA that has the DISCOVER_ITEM and VIEW_ITEM privileges on the items that will be searched for.
+* Username (Shared Secret) - This should be a user in openEQUELLA that has the DISCOVER_ITEM and VIEW_ITEM privileges on the items that will be searched for.
 The user should have the EDIT_ITEM privilege for items that the will be edited or bulk updated.
 You do not need to know the password of this user.
-Depending on the Shared Secret settings in EQUELLA, if the user account does not exist in EQUELLA it may be automatically created.
+Depending on the Shared Secret settings in openEQUELLA, if the user account does not exist in openEQUELLA it may be automatically created.

-* Shared Secret ID - The Shared Secret ID as configured in EQUELLA.
+* Shared Secret ID - The Shared Secret ID as configured in openEQUELLA.

-* Shared Secret - The Shared Secret as configured in EQUELLA.
+* Shared Secret - The Shared Secret as configured in openEQUELLA.

-* Test Connection - This button will attempt a login and logout to EQUELLA with the settings above.
+* Test Connection - This button will attempt a login and logout to openEQUELLA with the settings above.

 * Log Files Folder - This button will launch a dialog to specify a folder for EMU log files to be written to.

-* Use Proxy - Check this checkbox if you require a proxy server to connect to EQUELLA.
-EMU uses the same network protocols as web browsers to connect to EQUELLA so you can usually determine if a proxy server is required by looking at your web browser settings (in Microsoft Internet Explorer this is under Tools->Internet Settings->Connections->LAN Settings).
+* Use Proxy - Check this checkbox if you require a proxy server to connect to openEQUELLA.
+EMU uses the same network protocols as web browsers to connect to openEQUELLA so you can usually determine if a proxy server is required by looking at your web browser settings (in Microsoft Internet Explorer this is under Tools->Internet Settings->Connections->LAN Settings).
 If you are unsure consult your network administrator.

 * Proxy Address - If applicable, the address of a proxy server.
 If the proxy server is on a network port other than 80 then include this at the end of the address with a colon as you would in a browser, e.g. http://myproxy:8080